sgonri/cryptodashboard/README.md

-This is a template readme file to enforce main default branch.
-Edit this file as you see fit.
+# COMP.SE.110 — Group assignment repository

+This repository is meant for storing your work regarding the group assignment in the Software Design course.

+Modify this file as appropriate for your group assignment.